Verónica Pérez Fernández

-Verónica Pérez Fernández (born 21 June 1978), is a Spanish politician, general secretary of the PSOE of Seville and member of the Parliament of Andalusia since 2004.
+Verónica Pérez Fernández (born 21 June 1978) is a Spanish politician, general secretary of the PSOE of Seville and member of the Parliament of Andalusia since 2004.

 Biography

-Born in San Juan de Aznalfarache, her relationship with the PSOE began at age 14 in the Socialist Youth, joining the PSOE at age 18.
-Since then she has held various positions as Secretary of the Environment and Regional Planning of the PSOE -A in the period 2004–2008.
-Between 1999 and 2005 she was councilor of the City Council of San Juan de Aznalfarache and is also a provincial deputy since 2004.
+Born on 21 June 1978, in San Juan de Aznalfarache, her relationship with the PSOE began at age 14 in the Socialist Youth, joining the PSOE at age 18.
+Since then she has held various positions as Secretary of the Environment and Regional Planning of the PSOE—A in the period 2004–2008.
+Between 1999 and 2005, she was councilor of the City Council of San Juan de Aznalfarache and is also a provincial deputy since 2004.
 In the regional elections of 2004, she was elected deputy for the province of Seville in the Parliament of Andalusia, position that she renews in the elections of 2008, 2012 and 2015.
-In December 2013, she was elected secretary general of the PSOE of Seville in substitution of Susana Díaz when she assumed the presidency of the Junta de Andalucía and the general secretariat of the PSOE-A. Since 16 April 2015 she is the first secretary of the Andalusian Parliament.
+In December 2013, she was elected secretary general of the PSOE of Seville in substitution of Susana Díaz when she assumed the presidency of the Junta de Andalucía and the general secretariat of the PSOE-A. Since 16 April 2015, she is the first secretary of the Andalusian Parliament.